jerry-curl/ai-tells/README.md

 # ai-tells

-A Claude skill that finds the phrases marking writing as machine-made, and cuts them without flattening the voice underneath.
+A Claude skill that finds the phrases mark writing as machine-made, and cuts them without flattening the voice underneath.

 There are already good lists of AI writing patterns.
 This one exists because they share a blind spot.